prgr4m/patron/readme.md

 ## Overview
 Patron is a generator for [Flask](http://flask.pocoo.org) modeled after [Padrino](http://padrinorb.com)'s generators particular to my workflow.
-I originally wrote Patron as an overall project management tool (regardless of codebase) but have separated functionality into different projects and have changed my workflow since then.
+I originally wrote Patron (prior name stencil) as an overall project management tool (regardless of codebase) but have separated functionality into different projects and have changed my workflow since then.
 A lot of scaffolds or best practices lump both the frontend and backend together when they are 2 problems to be solved separately.

 This cli generator is solely focused on flask and does not include anything in regards to front-end development.
 I use pyjade for templates since I use jade